Top Dutch Solar Racing: Green Thunder

 Designed and built for the 2023 edition of the Bridgestone World Solar Challenge.
 Green Thunder had already been through a lot before ending up at the start line as 4th.
 During one test moments on the open road near Coober Pedy, the solar deck blew off the car, leaving some solar modules damaged.
 Unless this setback, the team was not beaten yet and determined to go for the maximum result.
 For Green Thunder the maximum result was 6th place in the 2023 Bridgestone World Solar Challenge.
 Green Thunder had some special innovations under its belt.
 The tandem perovskite solar cells were one of them, these cells are an alternative to the traditional silicon-based solar cells.
 Other innovations were made for example on the rear suspension, which was mounted on the unusual side of the wheels.
 Green Thunder qualified in 4th place on the Hidden Valley Raceway track.
 After an exciting race through bushfires and strong crosswinds Green Thunder finished the 2023 BWSC in 6th position.

+Green Falcon

+Designed and built for the 2025 edition, Green Fallcon would be the first-ever Catamaran design in the history of Top Dutch Solar Racing.
+The newly released BWSC regulations would increase the effective solar deck area to 6 m^{2} from the usual 4m^{2}, at the cost of halving the effective energy storage.
+As a result, the team decided to utilize a "Catamaran" design for the first time in Top Dutch's history.
+This design would incorporate three custom-made airfoils to increase the efficiency of the car and make it more aerodynamic.
+Another innovative idea was a "ride-height" adaptable suspension system.
+This would effectively allow the driver to manipulate the car's height using its hydraulic dampers, which in turn would decrease the aerodynamic drag.

+The car qualified 2nd at the Hidden Valley Raceway track during the qualifications.
+Towards the end of the competition, the car encountered a critical mechanical failure on the outskirts of the finish line and was unable to finish the challenge, ending up in 15th place.